 Understand what the model is trying to accomplish.
-Often it is good to diagram out how all the parts are going to fit together and where the different components will reside in the model.
+It is often good to diagram out how all the parts will fit together and where the different components will reside in the model.
 Also, think through all the pieces carefully about how they work and what they do.
 It is my experience that usually 6 – 10 items contribute to the majority of the values, and so they need the most precision; the rest will not change things much, and we don’t need to focus on those as much.
 Also, beware of some essential items, i.e., exchange rates.

 A model should be like a book or an essay – an introduction – the characters – the plot – the conclusion.
-Many I have seen have everything mixed up, and you cannot follow the logic or flow, which makes it hard to read and understand.
+I have seen everything mixed up, and you cannot follow the logic or flow, which makes it hard to read and understand.
 Make the model easy for the user to follow and read.
 Thus, I would recommend:

-A tab that explains what the model does, and describes what each tab does as well.
+A tab that explains what the model does and describes what each tab does as well.

+Color Coding.
 Use color-coding to distinguish between input, calculation, and output areas.

+Indentation.
 Use the cell indents for indentation, not another column

+Data Validation.
 Use lists to control user inputs, which prevents mistakes from accidentally happening.

 Make it clean and easy to read.

+Tabs, Use more tabs with a purpose rather than one colossal tab that is difficult to navigate around.
 Break tabs down into Assumptions, Working, Results.
 These tabs make it much easier to follow.

-Put in checkboxes – if you are building a forecasting model, put in a line showing that the balance sheet balances.
+Check cells.
+Use check cells to ensure that things are correct.
+If you are building a forecasting model, put in a line showing that the balance sheet balances.
 Thus if it doesn’t, you can easily see it rather than suddenly realize it when it is too late.

 I hope that you find this useful.
 Good luck, forecasting.